TheOnlineHero/admin-country-block/readme.txt

 Easy to use plugin, that blocks access to your wp-admin area by country.
 Uses geoip-api-php as the library to work out the visitor's country.

-Built by The Marketing Mix Perth: http://www.marketingmix.com.au

 == Installation ==

-1) Install WordPress 4.0 or higher
+1) Install WordPress 5.4 or higher

 2) Download the latest from: